 Collective Noun

-Examples of Collective Noun in a Sentence
+Examples of Collective Nouns in a Sentence

 1. A flock of birds soared across the sky, creating a mesmerizing dance of wings and feathers.